berbix/berbix-go/README.md

 The `tokens` and `options` properties are required.

 We recommend reading the [API-Only Integration Guide](https://docs.berbix.com/docs/api-only-integration-guide) to understand how to set up an API-only integration.
 At a high level, images of various subjects should be uploaded in an order dictated by the API, where the `NextStep` property in the returned `*ImageUploadResult` describes which image should be uploaded next, or that no more images are expected (as indicated by `NextStepDone`).

-The `UploadFeedback` property of `*ImageUploadResult` specified feedback on the image, such as whether the text was readable.
+The `Issues` property of `ImageUploadResult` specifies feedback on the image, such as whether the text was readable.
 This can be useful for coaching end users on how to re-take an image if the `NextStep` indicates another image of the same subject should be uploaded.
-See the [description of `UploadFeedback`](#uploadfeedback) below for more details.
+See the descriptions of the [`Issue` property](#issues-issue) and the [`IssueDetails` type](#issuedetails-issuedetails) below for more details.

-See the [documentation for the corresponding API endpoint](https://docs.berbix.com/reference/uploadimages) for a description of what images are expected in what situations and how to interpret the results of the response.

 The `Images` property of the `options` must contain at least one image, but more images may be required depending on which step in the verification process you have reached.
 Refer to the [API documentation](https://docs.berbix.com/reference/uploadimages) for an up-to-date description of what and how many images are expected at each step.

 See the [documentation of the `RawImage` type](#rawimage) below for more details on the values that should be passed in the `Images` slice.
+See the [documentation for the corresponding API endpoint](https://docs.berbix.com/reference/uploadimages) for a description of what images are expected in what situations and how to interpret the results of the response.

 ### `Tokens`